Nanooks fall to Seattle Pacific in GNAC road opener

 In the fourth set, the two teams traded early points before SPU made it a 9-4 lead on four straight points.
 The Nanooks played from behind for the rest of the match, facing a 13-5 deficit.
 Fighting till the end, they clawed their way back to within two at 19-17 and then scored five of the next six points to grab a 23-22 lead on a kill by White.
 But the Falcons grabbed the final three points to win in the fourth set 25-23 and the match.

-The Nanooks are back in action Saturday morning at Montana State Billings at 11 a.m.
+The Nanooks are back in action at 11 a.m.
+Saturday at Montana State Billings.
 Live video and live statistics can be accessed through the UAF athletics department website.